jenlee-tech/MyReads-Project/README.md

 ## Backend Server:

-For simpilicty's sake, Udacity provided a backend server to develop again.
+For simpilicty's sake, Udacity provided a backend server to develop against.
 They provided a BooksAPI.js that contains methods like:

 - [`getAll`](#getall)
 - [`update`](#update)